kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

 +++

 {{% notice warning %}}
 Kubermatic officially does not have native GitOps support yet.
-This artical explains how you can kickstart that journey with ArgoCD right now. **Please use this setup in production at your own risk.**
+This article explains how you can kickstart that journey with ArgoCD right now. **Please use this setup in production at your own risk.**
 {{% /notice %}}

 ## Need of GitOps solution
-Kubermatic Kubernetes Platform is very versatile solution to create and manage Kuberntes clusters (user-clusters) across plethora of Cloud providers and on-prem virtualizaton platforms.
+Kubermatic Kubernetes Platform is very versatile solution to create and manage Kubernetes clusters (user-clusters) across plethora of Cloud providers and on-prem virtualizaton platforms.
 But this flexibility also means that there are good amount of moving parts.
 Kubermatic Kubernetes Platform (KKP) provides various tools to manage user-clusters across various regions and cloud.

 This is why, if we utilize a GitOps solution to manage KKP and it's upgrades, KKP administrator would have better peace of mind.
 While KKP installation does not come ready with a GitOps solution, we have provided [an unofficial component for ArgoCD](https://github.com/kubermatic/community-components/tree/master/ArgoCD-managed-seed) based KKP management.